Self-driving cars aren’t years away, they’re here.

 But the question I’m wondering about is, how will this affect people’s behaviors?
 I have some guesses.

 First, the whole concept of commuting will change.
 Instead of dreading a daily commute full of traffic delays and road rage, it will be filled with new free time.
-This will enable people to do more things like read, watch television programs, take a nap, or play a game.
-Or it could expand your work hours, allowing you to participate in a video conference, or work on docs or spreadsheets.
+This extra time will enable people to do more things like read, watch television programs, take a nap, or play a game.
+Or it could expand your work hours, allowing you to participate in a virtual meeting, or work on docs or spreadsheets.

-Either way, the time that was used for driving will now be available for other activities, which could result in people willing to work further from home.
-If you could work or relax in comfort, why not have a 60 or 90-minute commute?
+Either way, the time that was used for driving will now be available for other activities, which can result in people willing to work further from home.
+If you can work or relax in comfort, why not have a 60 or 90-minute commute?
 Many people may actually prefer that, as personal time is one commodity that has a finite supply.

 Outside of the workplace there are many more considerations.
 You will be able to have a drink with dinner and not worry about driving home, send your kids to after-school activities and have them picked up, and send grandma home after Thanksgiving dinner knowing she will arrive safely.